 One stand-out feature of Newshosting’s service is its included newsreader and built-in search tool, which is available for Windows, Mac, and Linux operating systems.
 With this, you will be able to search across the supported newsgroups, locating specific files or general information as required.

-In addition, Newshosting offers PrivadoVPN (from $4.99 per month) for additional privacy.
+In addition, Newshosting offers PrivadoVPN for additional privacy, included for free on some plans.
 This VPN boasts an impressive zero-logging policy, a beginner-friendly user interface, and some of the best connection speeds we’ve seen.

 There are three subscription options available, along with a two-week free trial (with a 30GB download limit).
 The cheapest Lite plan ($10 per month) comes with full access to all groups, up to 30 connections, 24/7 customer support, and full SSL encryption.
 However, you will be constrained by a 50GB data transfer limit, which may not be enough if you want to transfer large files.